appsmithorg/appsmith-docs/widget-reference/input.md

 Input widgets can be used to allow users to search through records.
 The text of the input can be accessed in an API by referencing the text property **`{{ InputName.text }}`**

-Same can be used to filter data on the client-side by writing a filter function using the text property
+The same can be used to filter data on the client-side by writing a filter function using the text property

 ```javascript
 {{ apiName.data.filter((row) => {